 Some people eat when they are stressed.
 Others turn to coffee, alcohol, or cigarettes.
-Some people choose to ignore their stress in the hopes that it will all go away.
+Some people choose to ignore their stress, hoping it will all go away.
 While I have been guilty of all these things in one form or another, my go-to solution for dealing with stress is cleaning and organization.

 There is something therapeutic about sorting, organizing, and scrubbing.
 Bringing order to my physical surroundings offers me a measure of control when it feels like everything else in my life is falling apart at the seams.

-When I started this blog in early 2016, I sat with it for five months while I decided what the topic of conversation was going to be about.
-For five months I paid the hosting fee for a blog that didn’t exist, while I struggled with who my reader was.
-You see, two significant things happened in my life during 2016:
+When I started this blog in early 2016, I sat with it for five months while I decided what the topic of conversation would be about.
+For five months, I paid the hosting fee for a blog that didn’t exist while I struggled with who my reader was.
+You see, two significant things happened in my life in 2016:

 Not in that order.

-Having a transgender son is not devastating, even though that first year was hard and full of adjustments.
-I learned this news right as I was getting ready to launch my blog, and it threw me for a loop.
+Having a transgender son is not devastating, even though that first year was difficult and full of adjustments.
+I learned this news right as I was preparing to launch my blog, which threw me for a loop.
 Should I write about this?
-Would people want to hear about the journey of a middle-aged mom who finds herself in the middle of a life-changing situation?
-For five months I sat with this idea, and in the end, I decided that the time wasn’t right.
+Would people want to hear about the journey of a middle-aged mom in the middle of a life-changing situation?
+For five months, I sat with this idea, ultimately deciding that the time wasn’t right.
 It didn’t feel like my story to tell then, and I felt too emotional about the whole thing.

 What I wasn’t writing about was the upheaval going on in my life behind the scenes.
-Looking back, I think I made the best choice I could have at the time, but I think there are people who could have benefited from hearing about those struggles and challenges.
+Looking back, I think I made the best choice I could have at the time, but I think some people could have benefited from hearing about those struggles and challenges.
 In fact, I’m sure there still are.

-So going forward I’m going to start sharing about this journey on the blog.
-Eventually, the older posts are going to disappear, and this is going to become the first post on the blog.
-Thank you for being here while I circled around the thing that I couldn’t write about until I was ready to write about it.
+So from now on, I will start sharing about this journey on the blog.
+Eventually, the older posts will disappear, and this will become the first post on the blog.
+Thank you for being here while I circled the thing I couldn’t write about until I was ready to write about it.

-A lot of the information I found online last year was geared towards parents of young children who were exploring their gender.
-There was very little for parents of teens or young adults, especially those who were caught completely off guard.
-One of my long term projects is to eventually write a book (there, I admitted it out loud and in public) so that other parents who find themselves in a similar situation as me have an idea of what to expect.
-The good, the bad, and the ugly.
+A lot of the information I found online last year was geared toward parents of young children exploring their gender.
+There was very little for parents of teens or young adults, especially those caught entirely off guard.
+One of my long-term projects is to eventually write a book (there, I admitted it out loud and in public) so that other parents in a similar situation know what to expect: the good, the bad, and the ugly.

-Feel free to ask questions, if you have any.
+Feel free to ask questions if you have any.
 Don’t worry that they feel too personal or invasive.
-I had a lot of questions at the start and I didn’t know where to go to ask them.
-If I don’t have the answers to the specific questions you ask, I can point you to somewhere that you can find them.
-If you feel more comfortable asking them in private, if you hover over the “About” link at the top of the page, it has a “Contact” link underneath it.
+I had a lot of questions at the start, and I didn’t know where to go to ask them.
+If I don’t have the answers to the specific questions you ask, I can point you to somewhere you can find them.
+If you feel more comfortable asking them privately, click the contact link at the top of the page.
 I promise I’ll read and reply to each one.